learn-co-curriculum/dsc-class-imbalance-problems/README.md

 ## Introduction

 You've learned about precision, recall, ROC curves and AUC as metrics for evaluating the performance of classifiers.
 With this, you've seen how measuring the performance of classification algorithms is substantially different from that of regression.
 For example, we briefly discussed a scenario where only 2 in 1000 cases were labelled 'positive'.
 In such drastically imbalanced cases, even a naive classifier that simply always predicts a 'negative' label would be 99.8% accurate.
-Moreove, such scenarios are relatively common in areas such as medical conditions or credit card fraud.
+Moreover, such scenarios are relatively common in areas such as medical conditions or credit card fraud.
 As such, there has been a lot of work and research regarding class imbalance problems and methods for tuning classification algorithms to better fit these scenarios.

 ## Objectives